• Home

 Then pour into a tall, narrow pouring jug, and blend with an immersion blender to eliminate all bubbles.
 The glaze then becomes smooth and ultra-shiny: you can almost see yourself as in a mirror.

-To know: You can also glaze at a slightly lower or higher temperature depending on the desired texture.
-At 33-34°C (91/93°F), the texture is optimal: fluid but covering.
+Note: You can also glaze at a slightly lower or higher temperature depending on the desired texture.
+At 33-34°C, the texture is optimal: fluid yet covering.

-Place the mousse cake on a wire rack or on a smaller stand to elevate it.
-Set everything on a tray lined with plastic wrap to easily catch the excess glaze.
-Quickly run your hand over the entremet or use a paper towel to remove any traces of frost before glazing.
+Place the mousse cake on a wire rack or a smaller stand to elevate it.
+Set everything on a tray lined with plastic wrap to easily catch any excess glaze.
+Gently run your hand over the surface or use a paper towel to remove any traces of frost before glazing.

-Pour the glaze, making sure to cover the cake well.
-You can gently pass a spatula over the top to smooth it out, with a light and quick motion.
+Pour the glaze evenly, making sure to fully cover the cake.
+You can lightly run a spatula over the top in one smooth, quick motion to even it out.

-Let the glaze flow naturally.
-As soon as it stops dripping, pass two long spatulas under the mousse cake and lightly rub against the grid with back-and-forth movements to cleanly cut off the drips.
+Let the glaze drip naturally.
+Once it stops dripping, slide two long spatulas under the mousse cake and gently rub them against the rack with a back-and-forth motion to cleanly cut off the excess glaze.

 Glazing and moving an entremets